naver/fixture-monkey/docs/content/v1.0.x/docs/plugins/kotlin-plugin/features.md

 ##### fixture-monkey-starter-kotlin

-To help you get started using Fixture Monkey in a Kotlin environment, there is also a starter dependency **fixture-monkey-kotlin-starter** that comes with pre-configured dependencies such as **fixture-monkey-starter** or **fixture-monkey-jakarta-validation**.
+To help you get started using Fixture Monkey in a Kotlin environment, there is also a starter dependency **fixture-monkey-starter-kotlin** that comes with pre-configured dependencies such as **fixture-monkey-starter** or **fixture-monkey-jakarta-validation**.

 #### Gradle
 ```groovy